-Generally, a survivor or beneficiary reports pension or annuity income in the same way the plan participant reports it.
+Generally, a survivor or beneficiary reports pension or annuity income in the same way the plan participant would have reported it.
 However, some special rules apply, and they are covered elsewhere in this publication as well as in this section.